Plotino Rhodakanaty: Later years

 Following his resignation from the church, Rhodakanaty continued his attempts to implement his utopian socialist vision in Mexico with little success.
 One reason was that the politics of Mexico became increasingly stifling for radicals, especially so for foreigners like Rhodakanaty.
 He had an aversion for violence and a naïve hope that the wealthy would voluntarily transition to the new society he hoped to create, and because of this, the leadership of Mexican radicalism and anarchism increasingly passed to younger hands, many of whom were his former students.

 In his old age, he moved to Ajusco in the mountains southwest of Mexico City.
 He taught there throughout the time that Otilio Montaño, the author of Emiliano Zapata's famous Plan de Ayala, attended as a student.
 The Plan de Ayala closely related Rhodakanaty's goal of a democratic and self-governing society in rural Mexico.
-Many report that Rhodakanaty left Mexico to return to Europe in 1886.
-There is no evidence confirming a return to Europe, nor is there any to confirm that he stayed in Mexico.
+Many report that Rhodakanaty left Mexico to return to Europe in 1886, but there is no evidence confirming his return to Europe.

+In 2019, his death certificate was found, indicating that he had infact died in Mexico of a fever on February 2, 1890.